duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/setup_dev_environment.md

     [04:30 PM codio@buffalo-pixel workspace {master}]$
     ```

-The file tree on the left side should update to include a folder for the copied repo.
+The file tree on the left should update to include a folder for the copied repo.
 There should be a new **zeroclickinfo-goodie**, **zeroclickinfo-spice**, **zeroclickinfo-fathead** or **zeroclickinfo-longtail** directory.

-You've now cloned the DuckDuckHack code for an Instant Answer onto your Codio machine and are ready to get coding!
+You've now cloned the DuckDuckHack code for an Instant Answer onto your Codio machine and are ready to get stuck in!

+**To reiterate, make sure you don't waste your own time by starting work on an Instant Answer you haven't been in touch with staff/ the community about.
+Give us a shout to discuss your idea by [email](mailto:open@duckduckgo.com) or in the [forum](https://duck.co/ideas).
+Each Instant Answer is the product of collaboration, so keep in touch throughout the development process and we'll help you to make your Instant Answer as awesome as possible and ready to go as easily as possible!**

 ## Start Coding!